-There are many methods to choose from when it comes to composting.
+There are many methods to choose from when it comes to composting, and composting can be done even if you live in a small space.
 The compost bin planter—the option I selected since I live in an apartment—is aesthetically pleasing, which means I can leave it on my balcony without distracting my neighbors or breaking any of the property management’s rules.
 It also doubles as an herb garden.
 The excess liquid from the bin, known as “compost tea,” remains in the soil around the container and does not require any cleaning and removal as it would in a traditional compost bin.
 The compost tea is rich in nutrients and helps with growing herbs and many other plants right inside the planter.

 The compost bin planter is easy to make yourself.
 In this video, I explain how: